The Ultimate HubSpot CRM Migration Checklist

 When you migrate from one CRM to another, it is important to clean your database.
 The CRM is new to you and we don't want you to get lost in the untidy data.
 Look for duplicate columns and any other irrelevant data in the spreadsheets.
 Resolve them before you export your data to HubSpot.

 Create custom properties in HubSpot

 You might have a lot of data collected from your contacts.
-In order to export all this data to HubSpot, you may need to create custom properties based on the data that you have.
+In order to export all this data to HubSpot CRM, you may need to create custom properties based on the data that you have.
 To create custom properties, log in to your HubSpot account and head over to Settings > Properties.

 HubSpot offers several field types for storing your data.
-Here is the list of field types that HubSpot supports.
+Here is the list of field types that HubSpot CRM supports.

 - Drop down selection

 - Text field

 You also have an option to create custom properties while exporting your contacts to HubSpot.
 We recommend this method only when you have to create a few custom properties.

 Test migration with a contact and data mapping